palaa159/Docs/Tutorials/03-Wifi_Getting_Started_Guide.md

 ### Powering the Shield

 The Ganglion runs at 3 Volts while the WiFi Shield runs at 3.3V.
-There fore the Ganglion should not be able to Power the WiFi Shield.

-Install 4 AA batteries into your battery pack. or charge up your LiPo batteries.
-The Wifi shield draws more current than the Ganglion so we recommend using LiPo to power the Wifi Shield.
+Using the Ganglion to power the WiFi Shield is not recommended.
+Install 4 AA batteries into your battery packs or charge up your LiPo batteries.
+The Wifi shield draws more current than the Ganglion so we recommend using LiPo rechargable batteries to power the Wifi Shield.

-To use two batteries, keep `EXT PWR` to `OFF`.
+To use two batteries, keep `EXT PWR` in the `OFF` position, you can use the black spunger tool, that came with your WiFi Shield, to flip the `EXT PWR` switch to `OFF`.

 ![EXT PWR ON/OFF](../assets/images/wifi_ext_pwr_on_off.jpg)

-You should have two batteries plugged in, always power the WiFi Shield before the Ganglion.
+With two batteries, always power the WiFi Shield before the Ganglion.

 ![Two batteries for ganglion with wifi shield](../assets/images/wifi_ganglion_power_2.jpg)

-On some modules the Ganglion can power the WiFi Shield using only one battery with `EXT PWR` to `ON`.
+On some modules, the Ganglion can power the WiFi Shield using only one battery with `EXT PWR` to `ON`.
+This method is not recommended but has been shown to work with some devices.

 ![Battery Connection](../assets/images/wifi_ganglion_power.jpg)